Our life in Christ (3:1-17)

 |24 knowing that from the Lord you will receive the reward of the inheritance.
 It is the Lord Christ whom you serve.|

-If we are working for the Lord Jesus, even in our employment, our reward will be from the Lord as well be our blessings.a
+If we are working for the Lord Jesus, even in our employment, our reward will be from the Lord as well as our blessings.

 |25 For he who does wrong will receive the consequences of the wrong which he has done, and that without partiality.|

 God is a fair and impartial judge.
-He does not alter his judgment times of who a person is or what position he holds.
-Since he knows all things, those who do evil will be judged fairly it appropriately.
+He does not alter His judgment times of whom a person is or what position he holds.
+Since He knows all things, those who do evil will be judged fairly and appropriately.

 Of course, this judgment will occur at the great white throne.

 We must always remember that though we may do well or poorly in our walk with God and man, it does not mean that our efforts effect our salvation with God.
 That has been taking care of once and for all on the cross.